What is Materials and Processing Technology about?

 Students of Materials and Processing Technology will:

-- understand and apply a design process throughout the development of a technological outcome
+- understand and apply a design process throughout the development and creation of a technological outcome

 - understand and develop knowledge of aesthetic, functional, and manufacturing considerations